 a) Experience Requirement for a “CPA-CVA Candidate”: Applicant must have the legal right to display “CPA” after their name.
 A CPA-CVA applicant lacks the Experience Requirement if he or she has either: (i) passed the CPA exam, but is lacking the Experience Requirement as identified by his or her state, which prevents the applicant from obtaining the CPA license and displaying “CPA” after his or her name; or (ii) who has a suspended or lapsed CPA license.
 Candidates must comply with NACVA’s recertification requirements.

-b) Experience Requirement for a Non-CPA-CVA Candidate: Applicant must have met the substantial experience requirement, as defined in the qualifications for Non-CPA candidates (see page 8 under section 1b).
+b) Experience Requirement for a Non-CPA-CVA Candidate: Applicant must have met the substantial experience requirement, as defined in the qualifications for Non-CPA candidates (see CVA quailifications).
 Candidates must comply with NACVA’s recertification requirements.

-Experience Threshold: Effective April 1, 2010, CVA applicants are required to demonstrate that they meet NACVA’s Experience Threshold by completing a sample Case Study or submitting an actual and sanitized Fair Market Value (FMV) report (FMV as defined by Revenue Ruling 59-60).
-Previously, the submission of a Case Study was part of the examination process, but as of April 1, 2010, the Case Study is a demonstration case indicating the applicant meets NACVA’s Experience Threshold.
-Demonstration of the Experience Threshold is submission of the Case Study or an actual FMV valuation report, and receiving notification from NACVA that the demonstration report meets the Experience Threshold standard.
+Experience Threshold: CVA applicants are required to demonstrate that they meet NACVA’s Experience Threshold by completing a sample Case Study or submitting an actual and sanitized Fair Market Value (FMV) valuation report (as defined by Revenue Ruling 59–60).
+The report submitted is reviewed and graded pass/fail, and candidates with a passing grade will receive notification from NACVA that the demonstration report meets the Experience Threshold standard.

 - Individuals may maintain Candidate status for up to three years.
 In exceptional circumstances, an appeal of the threeyear time limit may be filed for consideration.
 See the “Denial of Qualifications” policy on click here for details.